 You must also, crucially, have the employee agree to these goals.
 It’s no good imposing a set of targets that they feel incapable of achieving.
 If they don’t agree you will start the process with a demotivated employee, and you will fail to see improvement.

-Speak to the employee throughout the process about how they are performing providing constructive feedback.
+Speak to the employee throughout the process about how they are performing, or underperforming, providing constructive feedback.
 You should look at how they are performing against their agreed goals together.
 This also helps to ensure there are no surprises.

 At the end of the agreed time period you must decide whether to move forward with a disciplinary procedure or take no action.
 If the employee has performed well but not achieved the goals you may decide to extend the monitoring a little longer, or give them some additional training.